dylanfernandez2305/Project-data-science/dashboard/README.md

 ### Reproducibility

 To regenerate the underlying results shown in the dashboard:
-1. Run the complete pipeline: `cd src && python menu.py`
+1. Run the complete pipeline: `python main.py`
 2. Select option [2] to train models (~15-30 minutes)
 3. Models and results will be saved to `saved_models/trained_models.pkl`
 4. The dashboard will reflect these results when launched